gopine/diary/2021/March/March 8 (Monday).md

 Want to build a small project with it to get a feel for its reactivity model.

 Created a simple to-do list application using Svelte.

+Learned about Svelte's reactive declarations using the `$:`.